gsimon75-cloud/gke_lb_demo/README.md

 This is done by `2_create_frontend_image.yaml`, and then its result can be checked:

 `gcloud container images list --repository=eu.gcr.io/networksandbox-232012`

+### Creating the frontend image

+TODO: do it from playbook

+`sudo docker image build -t frontend:latest .`

 ## Misc notes